 There are two cases where it really makes sense to run a Facebook Ad.
 But it cannot be a standalone strategy.
-In Episode 171, I cover all the things that need to be set up before you start running ads or boosting posts, so that you don’t spend your money on useless eyeballs.
+Let’s look at what needs to be set up before you start running ads or boosting posts, so that you don’t spend your money on useless “eyeballs.”

 Social Strategy 201